 | Limerick | 58 | 42 | 83 | 62 | 40 | 118 m² |

-The ranking is almost the mirror image of the price table.
-The city where €400k buys the most home — Limerick, at 118 m² — scores lowest on quality of life (58/100), held back by the weakest safety (42) and economic-health (40) dimensions of the four.
-The two highest-scoring cities, Galway (68) and Dublin (66), are precisely where €400,000 buys the least floor area.
-Read city by city:
+Look at that ranking and then look back at the price table — it's almost a mirror image.
+The city where €400k buys the most home — Limerick, at 118 m² — scores lowest on quality of life (58/100), dragged down by the weakest safety (42) and economic-health (40) scores of the four.
+The two highest-scoring cities, Galway (68) and Dublin (66), are exactly where €400,000 buys you the least floor area.
+Read them city by city:

 - Galway — 68, the highest.
-Wins on environment (88: coast, blue-flag beaches, green space) and family & community.
-The catch is the one from the price table — it's the second-dearest city for space, so the lifestyle is real but you buy fewer square metres for it.
+Wins on environment (88: the coast, blue-flag beaches, green space) and on family & community.
+The catch is the one from the price table — it's the second-dearest city for space, so the lifestyle is real, you just buy fewer square metres to enjoy it in.

 - Dublin — 66.
-Untouchable on infrastructure (93: DART, Luas, bus, hospitals, fastest broadband) and jobs.
-But its city-wide average hides the widest internal spread of the four — it holds both the country's top-ranked area and mid-table ones — its safety (54) trails Cork and Galway, and €400k buys the least room anywhere on this list.
+Untouchable on infrastructure (93: DART, Luas, bus, hospitals, the fastest broadband) and on jobs.
+But that city-wide average hides the widest internal spread of the four — it holds both the country's top-ranked area and plenty of mid-table ones — its safety (54) trails Cork and Galway, and €400k buys the least room anywhere on this list.

-The hidden variable: what you'll pay to heat it
+The hidden variable: what you'll pay to heat the thing

-Space isn't the only thing that changes.
-The age of the stock at €400k changes too, and that drives running costs for the whole time you own it.
+Space isn't the only thing that shifts city to city.
+The age of the stock at €400k shifts too, and that quietly drives your running costs for the entire time you own the place.
 In Dublin's €400k band, older, lower-rated homes dominate: E/F/G-rated homes outnumber A/B-rated ones by more than 1.5 to 1.
 Limerick and Galway are the mirror image — at this budget you're far more likely to be looking at newer A- and B-rated builds, where A/B homes outnumber the F/G stock several times over.

-So the Dublin buyer isn't only getting less space — they're more likely to inherit a colder, more expensive-to-run home on top of it.
-The Limerick buyer gets more house and a lower heating bill.
-That compounds every winter.
+So the Dublin buyer isn't just getting less space — they're more likely to inherit a colder, more expensive-to-run home on top of it.
+The Limerick buyer gets more house and a smaller heating bill.
+That difference compounds every single winter you're there.

-How to use this when you're actually bidding
+What to actually do with this when you're bidding

 - City medians hide your budget.
-“Dublin is expensive” is useless.
+“Dublin is expensive” is useless to you.
 What matters is where your number sits in the distribution — €400k is the 30th percentile in Dublin and the 64th in Limerick.
-That percentile tells you whether you're fighting for scraps or picking from the top of the market.
+That percentile tells you whether you're fighting for scraps or picking from the top of the pile.

-- Compare on €/m², not on asking price.
+- Compare on €/m², not on the asking price.
 Two homes at €400k in the same city can differ by 30 m².
-The one that looks “dearer” on a price-per-metre basis is often the worse buy, even at the same headline price.
+The one that looks “dearer” per square metre is often the worse buy, even at the identical headline price.

-- Price the BER in.
+- Price the BER in before you fall in love.
 A €400k F-rated Dublin terrace and a €400k A-rated Limerick house are not the same purchase.
-Factor a retrofit (or years of higher bills) into the Dublin one before you decide it's “only” €400k.
+Factor a retrofit — or years of higher bills — into the Dublin one before you decide it's “only” €400k.

-- Weigh space against liveability, not in isolation.
+- Weigh space against liveability, not on its own.
 Limerick's extra 46 m² over Dublin is real — so is its 8-point-lower quality-of-life score.
-Decide which axis your household actually values before you let the floor-area figure win the argument on its own.
+Decide which axis your household actually cares about before you let the floor-area figure win the argument by itself.

 €400k in one city isn't €400k in another.
 Check the exact home.